LedgerHQ/ragger/README.md

 [![codecov](https://codecov.io/gh/LedgerHQ/ragger/branch/develop/graph/badge.svg)](https://codecov.io/gh/LedgerHQ/ragger)

+---
+**Warning**

+This library contains documentation and functionalities related to Ledger Stax hardware (also named `fatstacks`).
+As of the writing of the message, neither the SDK nor the Speculos support is available publicly for Ledger Stax hardware.
+This is therefore preventing users to use such functionalities.

+---

 This library aims at reducing the cost of running code on both Speculos emulator or on a real device.